Positive Response Dog Training utilizes ONLY Positive Reinforcement (Force Free) Training methods.

 Feeding Before Class

-Dogs can become completely unfocused when entering a new environment.
-We ask that you do not feed your dog their normal meal prior to class.
+All dogs can become completely unfocused when entering a new environment.
+We ask that you do not feed your dog his/her normal meal prior to class.
 Your dog can have a small portion of their breakfast or dinner at home and the rest at training.
-This helps your pet to concentrate on you and learn more effectively.
+This helps your pet to concentrate on you.

 Treats For Class